dgcameron/dbms_cloud/README.md

 - Note [the following](https://stackoverflow.com/questions/26602572/oracle-dbms-scheduler-repeat-interval) can be used to confirm the proper setup of your schedule.

-## How to move files between buckets (eg:archive to a different folder rather than delete the files).
+## How to move files between buckets (eg: archive to a different folder rather than delete the files).
 Note you will need the object storage bucket uri and object storage file uri to replace in the code blocks below.
 ```
 <copy>
 -----------------------------------------------------------